linushof/TutorialsForTeaching/BayesianCognitiveModeling/bayesian_cognitive_modeling.md

 p(\Theta|D) \propto p(\Theta) p(D|\Theta)
 ```
-If we repeat these steps for all possible combinations of parameter
+If we do these steps for all possible combinations of parameter values,
-values, we can simply take the parameter values that have the biggest
+we can take the parameter values that have the biggest posterior
-posterior probability given the data.
-Before demonstrating how we can
+probability given the data.
+Before demonstrating how we can compute
-compute these posteriors for our CPT model using `R` and a simulation
+these posteriors for our CPT model using `R` and a simulation program
-program calls `JAGS`, we explain the different parts of this Bayesian
+called `JAGS`, we explain the different parts of this Bayesian updating
-updating process in more detail.
+process in more detail.

-### Prior
+#### Prior

 The prior probability, $`p(\Theta)`$ expresses our initial beliefs about
 the plausibility of different parameter values.
 For example, before